mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

     Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 3 hours.
 Learn more in [this section](#subdomain-validation).

+    >[!NOTE]
+    >
+    >Any missing records, meaning the records not yet created on your hosting solution, will be listed out.

 1. Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
 It is ready to be used to deliver messages.

     <!-- later on, users will be notified in Pulse -->

     ![](../assets/subdomain-notification.png)

-Once a subdomain is delegated in Adobe [!DNL Journey Optimizer], a PTR record is automatically created and associated with this subdomain.
-[Learn more](ptr-records.md) ?
+Once a subdomain is delegated to Adobe in [!DNL Journey Optimizer], a PTR record is automatically created and associated with this subdomain.
+[Learn more](ptr-records.md)

 ## CNAME subdomain delegation {#cname-subdomain-delegation}

-In case you have domain-specific restriction policies and you want Adobe to have only partial control over DNS, you can choose to carry out all DNS-related activities on your side.
+If you have domain-specific restriction policies and you want Adobe to have only partial control over DNS, you can choose to carry out all DNS-related activities on your side.

 CNAME subdomain delegation enables you to create a subdomain and use CNAMEs to point to Adobe-specific records.
 Using this configuration, both you and Adobe share responsibility for maintaining DNS in order to setup environment for sending, rendering and tracking emails.

 >[!CAUTION]
 >
->This method is recommended if your organization policies restrict the full subdomain delegation method.
+>This method is recommended if your organization's policies restrict the full subdomain delegation method.
 This approach requires you to maintain and manage DNS records on your own.
 Adobe will not be able to assist in changing, maintaining or managing DNS for a subdomain configured through the CNAME method.

 To delegate a subdomain using CNAMEs, follow the steps below:

-1. Access the **[!UICONTROL Channels]** / **[!UICONTROL Subdomains]** menu, then click **[!UICONTROL Delegate subdomain]**.
+1. Access the **[!UICONTROL Channels]** > **[!UICONTROL Subdomains]** menu, then click **[!UICONTROL Delegate subdomain]**.

 1. Select **[!UICONTROL CNAME subdomain delegation]** from the **[!UICONTROL Set up method]** list.